segmentio/segment-docs/src/connections/destinations/catalog/perimeterx/index.md

 ## Identify

-Every time your page loads, your PerimeterX snippet asynchronously fires an `identify` call with the trait `pxResult`.
-The value of `pxResult` will be either 0 or 1, meaning the traffic is either human or non-human.
+Every time your page loads, the PerimeterX snippet asynchronously fires an `identify` call with the trait `pxResult`.
+The value of `pxResult` will be either `0` or `1`, meaning the traffic is either human or non-human.

-You have the option to map up to 10 of your `identify` traits to custom parameters within PerimeterX.
+You can map up to 10 of your `identify` traits to custom parameters within PerimeterX.

+To map an identify trait in PerimeterX:

 1. Create the custom parameter in PerimeterX.
-Click "Admin" > "Applications" > choose your application.
-Under "Custom parameters" click "Add".
+Click **Admin > Applications** then choose your application.
+2. Under **Custom parameters** click **Add**.
-2. Choose a Parameter (1-10) and a display name:
+3. Choose a Parameter (1-10) and a display name:
 ![](images/cmA_dv62kgp.png)
-3. In your Segment PerimeterX Destination settings, enter the name of the `identify` trait you'd like to map to the custom parameter you created and then enter the number of the custom parameter (1-10).
+4. In your Segment PerimeterX Destination settings, enter the name of the `identify` trait to map to the custom parameter you created.
+Then enter the number of the custom parameter (1-10).
 ![](images/cnKeeTBLune.png)